IshaanV27/SmartCollarApp/README.md

 *Mobile App for the SMART Collar!*

-Designed for pet owners using the SMART collar, allows functionality to monitor:
+Designed for pet owners using the SMART collar, allows functionality to monitor real-time:
 - Temperature
 - Heart rate
 - Location

-## Contents

-`/Screenshots` contains screenshots of the app, activity diagram, etc.

-`/screens` contains the various screens that will be shown to the user

-`App.js` contains the current code for the app

 ## Tech Stack